-Belize does not have interagency or multisectoral policy and technical coordination mechanisms to address the drug problem in a comprehensive, balanced, and multidisciplinary approach, including its causes and consequences.
+Antigua and Barbuda has an interagency and multisectoral policy and technical coordination mechanisms to address the drug problem in a comprehensive, balanced, and multidisciplinary approach, including its causes and consequences.
+In this sense, according to the Misuse of Drug Act 2019 Section 3A, the National Drug council (NDC) consists of an Executive Committee, Technical Working Groups, and an Executive Secretary.